jtwray/scraper/README.md

 This will be a python script, as that is the language im most proficient so far in my coding career.
-Im using the atom editor and beautiful soup 4 as well as cmder command line Python v 3.6
+Im using the atom editor and beautiful soup 4 as well as cmder command line
+ - Python v 3.6
-Atom
+ - Atom
-Beautiful Soup 4
+ - Beautiful Soup 4
-CMDER
+ - CMDER

 What i have put together so far is based on a YouTube video I'm emulating:
-"(45)Intro to Web Scraping with Python and Beautiful Soup" by 'Data Science Dojo'.
+"Intro to Web Scraping with Python and Beautiful Soup" by 'Data Science Dojo'.

 Indirect guidance from Rafeh Qazi's youtube channel, the 'Clever Programmer' as well as his program the 'Profitable Programmer'